taehoon719/BakeSale/README.md

 # BakeSale
-Created android/ios application which user can search and navigate through deals.
+Created android/ios application which user can search and navigate through deals from https://bakesaleforgood.com/api/deals.

 ##To run this app